These Smoked Salmon Pinwheels come loaded with creamy cashews, herbs, and fresh lemon zest!

 - 8 oz. wild-caught smoked salmon

-- Combine drained cashews and water in a food processor.
-Pulse until smooth for about 30 seconds, scraping down the sides as needed.
-Add lemon zest, olives, and chives to food processor.
-Pulse for five seconds to combine.
+- Combine drained cashews and filtered water in a food processor.
+Pulse until smooth, about 30 seconds, scraping down the sides as needed.
+Add lemon zest, olives and chives to food processor.
+Pulse 5 seconds to combine.

-- Lift the salmon off the wax paper from the longest side and use your fingers to roll it into a log.
-When complete, re-wrap it in wax paper and refrigerate for 30 minutes to set.
+- Lift the salmon off the wax paper from the longest side and use fingers to roll, forming a log.
+Wrap in wax paper and place in refrigerator for 30 minutes to set.

-- After salmon roll is chilled, use a sharp knife to slice it into 12 one-inch pinwheels.
+- Use a sharp knife to slice into 12 one-inch pinwheels.
+Serve right away.

 Looking for Paleo ingredients?
 Here’s what we recommend: